Manage Backup & Disaster Recovery appliance boot reporting

 Turn off boot reporting

-The system deletes the existing boot report from /run/log/, and will not generate new reports on the next CFA boot.
+The system deletes the existing boot report from /run/log/, and will not generate new reports on the next appliance boot.